jboss-xpaas/docker-containers/xpaas-zookeeper-docker/README.md

 **Notes**
 * If no container name argument is set, it defaults to <code>xpaas-zookeeper</code>
 * If no root password argument is set, it defaults to <code>xpaas</code>
-* An specific user for fabric8 is created in the container: <code>zookeeper/zookeeper</code>

 Connection to a container using SSH
 -----------------------------------